Sleeping in Airports

 What to Expect

-Miami Airport (code: MIA) is a large hub for international travel, and one of the fastest growing airports in the United States.
-There are three terminals: North (Concourse D), Central (Concourses E, F, G) and South (Concourses H and J) with inter-connected concourses at D/E and H/J. Moving walkways and skytrains connect the concourses and the rental car centre.
-As a whole, the airport can be busy and messy so it is best to give yourself extra time.
-The airport offers a decent range of shopping and dining options; however, most 24-hour concessions are located landside.
-The only airside options are the Einstein Bagels in the North Terminal, and the Earl of Sandwich in the South Terminal.
-The airport also has a yoga room, a therapy dog and free WiFi.
+Miami Airport (code: MIA) is a large hub for international travel and one of the fastest-growing airports in the United States.
+There are three terminals: North (Concourse D), Central (Concourses E, F, G) and South (Concourses H and J).
+Moving walkways and skytrains connect the concourses and the rental car centre.
+The terminals can be busy and messy, so it is best to give yourself extra time.
+The airport offers a decent range of shopping and dining options, with a few 24-hour concessions in the Central Terminal.
+The airport also has a yoga room and free WiFi.
 It’s worth noting that the WiFi does come with advertising – and you need to pay for an ad-free experience.
-For those looking for a little added comfort, there are first class lounges, some of which have showers, that economy class passengers can pay to access.
-See Airport Lounges in the guide below for locations and access information.
+For those looking for a little added comfort, there are first-class lounges, some of which have showers, that economy-class passengers can pay to access.

 Sleeping in Miami Airport